drod-96/SyntheticDHN/README.md

 #### DPE data based

-In the second model, we try to mimic further the distribution of buildings consumption in France during the year 2022.
-Real *DPE* data provided by the French goverment and made publicly avaiable are used to evaluate the distribution of DPE classes within 4 types of buildings which are commercial use (COM), multi-family house (MFH), single-family house (SFH) and appartments (APPRT).
+In the second model, we aim to more accurately replicate the distribution of building energy consumption in France for the year 2022.
+To achieve this, we utilize real DPE (Diagnostic de Performance Énergétique) data provided by the French government, which is publicly available.
+This data is used to assess the distribution of *DPE* classes across four main building types: commercial buildings (COM), multi-family houses (MFH), single-family houses (SFH), and apartments (APPRT).

 Conceptually, we generate the heating demands using the following steps: